2 Channel Amplifiers for Speakers, Mids, Highs, Motorcycle Audio & Compact Builds

 Simple way to think about it:

-Use separate amps when the system needs dedicated power for bass and speakers.
+• Use separate amps when the system needs dedicated power for bass, mids, and highs.

 2 Channel Amps for Mids and Highs

-A 2 channel amplifier can work well for mids and highs when the system only needs a pair of speakers powered.
+A 2 channel amplifier can work very well for mids and highs when the system only needs one pair of speakers powered.

-This can be useful in daily drivers, custom door builds, motorcycle audio, and smaller systems where one strong pair of speakers needs more power than the radio can provide.
+This can be useful in daily drivers, custom door builds, motorcycle audio, compact systems, and loud speaker setups where one strong pair of speakers needs more power than the radio can provide.

 A 2 channel amp for mids and highs can be a good fit for:

-One pair of tweeters when set up correctly
+• One pair of tweeters when set up with the correct crossover protection

 The important part is matching the amp to the speakers.
 Look at RMS power, speaker impedance, crossover settings, and how loud the system needs to play.